GhoshC01/GhoshC01/README.md

-- 👋 Hi, I’m @GhoshC01
+- 👋 Hi, I’m Rajib ghosh
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Technology Study.
+- 👀 I’m currently freelancing in Javascript , Node js , Express js , React js .
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DSA & Alogorithms , Nest js , advance Node js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a job in IT sectors Like Mern stack developer .
-- 📫 How to reach me ...
+- 📫 You can reach me my Portfolio , Here is my Portfolio Link : working

 <!---
 GhoshC01/GhoshC01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.